 I am still in England today, so to speak, showing enchanting English cottages.
 These fairy-tale type cottages are in England and have ivy or moss growing on them.
 A comment I saw sums it up for me. ”Oh thine beautiful England, I doth thee my cap!”

-A reader sent me the awesome foliage covered cottage shown below.
-I traced it to a Facebook called 1,000,000 Pictures where people love this fairy-tale English cottage.
-They also comment that it would bring bugs, or is a fire hazard, which I did not think of.
+They also comment that the foilage would bring bugs, or is a fire hazard, which did not occur to me.
 All I thought was that it was beautiful.
 Someone lovingly trimmed the foliage above the windows.

 This English cottage is in Yorkshire via dyingofcute tumblr and it is indeed dying of cuteness.

-The stuff dreams are made of complete with white geese or ducks. ”I pray thee, if it stand with honesty, Buy thou the cottages, pastures, and the flock.” - Shakespeare’s The Sonnets.
+The stuff dreams are made of complete with white geese or ducks.
+“I pray thee, if it stand with honesty, Buy thou the cottages, pastures, and the flock.” – Shakespeare’s The Sonnets.
+Little village of Longstock, county of Hamphire, England.
+Found on vintagerosegarden.tumblr

 This photo from imgur.com, an image sharing blog, is going around Pinterest as a ruined cottage with comments that it is “sunk.”
 I’ll take it ruined as it.
 It looks more like a castle with a moat.
 My sleuth skills failed to find any other information.